-Our standard practice for business-to-business surveys and surveys of our clients’ own house lists is to include the responses from incomplete surveys.
+Our standard practice for business-to-business surveys and surveys of our clients’ own house lists is to include incomplete responses.
 Depending on the topic and the length of the survey, 10% to 30% of respondents may not complete the entire questionnaire.
 A common reason that respondents abandon surveys is because of topic salience: they simply find the subject of a survey to be uninteresting to them.
 Including their answers for those questions to which they did respond improves the representativeness of results, which would otherwise skew towards those with a higher engagement with the topic of the study.

 Of course, another reason that respondents abandon surveys is simply that they’ve been interrupted while answering.
 We will often see examples of this in the completion data; for instance, in one survey we data-cleansed, a respondent was recorded as having taken 28 hours to complete a 7-minute questionnaire.
 Clearly, they were interrupted, then returned to that tab in their browser and finished the survey the next day.